Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When pain becomes such a problem that it interferes with your life's work and normal activities, you may become the victim of a vicious circle.
 Pain may cause you to become preoccupied with the pain, depressed, and irritable.
 Depression and irritability often leads to insomnia and weariness, leading to more irritability, depression, and pain.
 This state is called the "terrible triad" of suffering, sleeplessness, and sadness.
 The urge to stop the pain can make some people drug-dependent, and may drive others to have repeated surgeries, or resort to questionable treatments.
 The situation can often be as hard on the family as it is on the one suffering with the pain.

-Chronic pain involves all aspects of your life.
+Chronic pain affects all parts of your life.
 The most effective treatment includes symptom relief and support.
 A multidisciplinary approach to pain management is often required to provide the needed interventions to help manage the pain.
-Pain management programs are usually conducted on an outpatient basis.
-Many skilled professionals are part of the pain management rehabilitation team, including any or all of the following:
+Pain management programs are usually done on an outpatient basis.
+Many skilled professionals are part of the pain management rehabilitation team, including:

-Special pain programs are located in many hospitals, rehabilitation facilities, and pain clinics.
+Special pain programs are located in many hospitals, rehab facilities, and pain clinics.

-A pain management rehabilitation program is designed to meet your individual needs.
+A pain management rehab program is designed to meet your needs.
 The program will depend on the specific type of pain, disease, or condition.
 Active involvement by you and your family is vital to the success of the program.

 The goal of pain management programs is to help you return to the highest level of function and independence possible, while improving the overall quality of life--physically, emotionally and socially.
-Pain management techniques assist in reducing your suffering.
+Pain management techniques help reduce your suffering.

-To help reach these goals, pain management programs may include the following:
+To help reach these goals, pain management programs may include:

 Medical management of chronic pain, including medicine management: